Charles Baker (actor): Early life

-Baker is the son of a U.S. Army colonel, and as a result, he moved frequently during his childhood.
+Baker was born in Washington, D.C.
+He is the son of a U.S. Army colonel, and as a result, he moved frequently during his childhood.
 Though he had aspirations to become a teacher, he double majored in music and theater in college.

 Career

 Baker began appearing in small budget movies including Playing Dead and Fat Girls.
-He also dubbed for Japanese anime series, One Piece.
+He also performed in dubs for multiple anime series, such as One Piece, Baki the Grappler, and D.Gray-man.
 In 2006, he wrote, composed, produced, and directed his own short film called The Waterson Project.
 In 2007, he was cast in the direct-to-video sequel of Walking Tall.
 In 2008, he was cast in the horror film Splinter.
 He was cast in Terrence Malick's To the Wonder in 2011.

 He was cast in Breaking Bad as Skinny Pete, a close associate and friend of Jesse Pinkman who served time in prison.
 His original character name was supposed to be "skinny stoner" in the audition.
 He was called back a few days later and his part was expanded.
 After the filming of his first episode, he was called and asked to return for future episodes.
-His ability to play the piano was noticed by the writers of the show and in the Season Five episode "Hazard Pay", he plays an intricate piano melody (CPE Bach - Solfeggietto) on a keyboard.
+His ability to play the piano was noticed by the writers of the show and in the Season Five episode "Hazard Pay", he plays a piano piece (CPE Bach - Solfeggietto) on a keyboard.
 In early 2013, he was cast in the television pilot of The Blacklist starring James Spader.
 In mid 2013, Baker was cast in Ain't Them Bodies Saints.
 In mid-2014, he was cast in Wild starring Reese Witherspoon.
 He was also cast in a recurring role in TNT's Murder in the First.
+He was cast as a Mandalorian on The Mandalorian in 2023.

+Personal life

+Baker married his wife Rachel on April 27, 2002.
+Together they have two children.